 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 D: EL Progress: This data point was not configured on the CA Dashboard due to COVID-19 E. Increase the percentage of English Language Learners that will be reclassified, verified by the ELD Language skills Appraisal.
 State Priority 5: Pupil Engagement A. School Attendance B. Chronic absenteeism C. Middle school dropout rate D, E).
 High school dropout and High school graduation rates are not applicable to a K-8 school A. Attendance rate for 2019-20 was 96% B. Chronic absenteeism rate for 2019-20 was 5%.
 C.Middle school dropout rate 2019-20 was 0% A. Attendance rate for 2021-22 was 91.82% B. Chronic absenteeism rate for 2021-22 was 8.8%.
-C.Middle school dropout rate 2021-22 was 0% A. Maintain or increase the Attendance rate baseline of 96% B. Maintain or decrease a Chronic Absence 5% C. Maintain Middle School Dropout Rate of 0% State Priority 7: Course Access A. Abroad course of study B. Programs/Services developed and State Priority 7: Course Access A, B, C: All students, including unduplicated and students with exceptional needs, A, B, C: Class assignments and schedules verify that all students, including unduplicated and students with A, B, C: all students will continue to have access to a broad course of study, rigorous curriculum and assignments as
+C.Middle school dropout rate 2021-22 was 0% A. Attendance rate for 2022-2023 was 92.8% B. Dashboard Chronic absenteeism rate for 2022 was 37.1% C.Middle school dropout rate 2022-23 was 0% A. Maintain or increase the Attendance rate baseline of 96% B. Maintain or decrease a Chronic Absence 5% C. Maintain Middle School Dropout Rate of 0% State Priority 7: Course Access A. Abroad course of study B. Programs/Services developed and State Priority 7: Course Access A, B, C: All students, including unduplicated and students with exceptional needs, A, B, C: Class assignments and schedules verify that all students, including unduplicated and students with A, B, C: Class assignments and schedules verify that all students, including unduplicated and students with A, B, C: all students will continue to have access to a broad course of study, rigorous curriculum and assignments as

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 provided to unduplicated pupils C. Programs/Services developed and provided to individuals with exceptional needs have access to the rigorous curriculum and assignments through their individual devices, verified by class assignments and class schedules. exceptional needs, had access to the rigorous curriculum and assignments through their individual devices. verified by assignments and class schedules.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 provided to unduplicated pupils C. Programs/Services developed and provided to individuals with exceptional needs through their exceptional needs, had access to the rigorous curriculum and assignments through their individual devices. exceptional needs, had access to the rigorous curriculum and assignments through their individual devices. verified by assignments and class schedules.